For those of us who suffer from Arthritis or Raynaud’s disease being cold in winter brings along a whole new set of problems and pain and suffering.

 If you don’t have an option to recharge your electric gloves and socks you may like to know that there is another product made by Zippo called the Zippo Hand Warmer.

 Now there are two different types, a fuel hand warmer and an electric hand warmer.
 Each has a few different sizes and models available.
 Some small to fit in your pocket or in a glove.
-Others larger so you can hold them with 2 hands, which are great for Arthritis sufferers, cold hands and people with Raynaud’s disease.
+Others larger so you can hold them with 2 hands, which are great for Arthritis sufferers, cold hands, and people with Raynaud’s disease.

-The Zippo brand is famous for their metal flint lighters with amazing designs and logos.
+The Zippo brand is famous for its metal flint lighters with amazing designs and logos.
 Now they have branched out into hand harmers in both the traditional lighter fluid design, as well as now the newer electric USB hand warmer.